mrJeppard/jqtrix/README.md

 # jqtrix
-A reference for common tasks with jq, the bash json parser.
+A reference for common tasks with jq.

 Snippets: One liners
 Sugar scripts: Examples of how to make scripts with jq command.